JAlcocerT/JAlcocerT/content/blog/da-interviews.md

 ## Conclusions

+This kind of posts will probably become the start of a D&A ebook next year.

+In the meantime...

 If you are still using [draw.io](https://app.diagrams.net/) for your [architectural](https://jalcocert.github.io/JAlcocerT/data-analytics-architecture/) designs, you are lagging behind.

 Dont choose between [Mermaid](https://mermaid.live/) or [Excalidraw](https://excalidraw.com/).